Westmount Park: Features

 The park has a playground, flower beds, two soccer fields, a Canadian football field, and several tennis courts (both hardcourts and clay courts).
 A stream winds through the middle of the park and is lined by trees and benches.
+The park has been home field to the Westmount Rugby Club for nearly 50 years.

 The Westmount Arena and municipal pool are located in the southwest corner of the park, while the Westmount Public Library and Victoria Hall are located in the northwest corner.

 The park also seasonally features a large floral clock, installed in 1926, measuring six meters in diameter and composed of more than 7,000 ornamental plants.